Guides Training Equipment Wrist Wraps

 When Should I Use Wrist Wraps?

-You should use wrist wraps for heavy exercises that compress the wrists, or to support better wrist position in exercises like the clean.
+Should?
+No. You can use wrist wraps for heavy exercises that compress the wrists, or to support better wrist position in exercises like the clean.

 They are best for pressing or pushing exercises.
 This also means snatches and jerks, where the bar is pressing directly down on the wrist.